hsandmann/ml/docs/classes/naive_bayes/index.md

 2. **Calculate likelihood probabilities**:

-    For each feature given the class, we calculate the likelihoods.
+    For each feature given the class, we calculate the likelihoods:

     | Feature | P(Feature=Value\|Play=Yes) | P(Feature=Value\|Play=No) |
     |---------|----------------------------|---------------------------|